CorneliaKelinske/ex_robo_cop/README.md

 # ExRoboCop

-ExRoboCop is a simple captcha library that can be used as an alternative to reCaptcha to verify that a person is indeed a person and not a robot.
+ExRoboCop is a lightweight captcha library that can be used as an alternative to reCaptcha to verify that a person is indeed a person and not a robot.

 The library uses Rust to create a captcha image and corresponding text.